 Liquor and Valium (Diazepam) is a potentially lethal combination, and that is why when prescribing this medication, doctors always warn patients to avoid drinking completely.
 The two substances work together to intensify sensations of intoxication.
 Valium can dramatically lower the body’s alcohol tolerance leading to impaired coordination, confusion, dizziness, and drowsiness.
 It has also been associated with aggression and violence.
 The combination of the two substances could lead to alcohol poisoning, drug overdose, and death.

-What Happens When You Combine Alcohol with Paracetamol?
+What Happens When Someone Combines Alcohol with Paracetamol?

 Mixing Paracetamol and alcohol should be done with extreme caution.
 Drinking a small amount with a low dose isn’t necessarily dangerous, but users should be aware of the risks.
 Although readily available as an over the counter medicine, paracetamol when overused can cause irreversible liver damage and death.
 Every year, there are hundreds of accidental deaths as a result of people losing track of how much paracetamol they have consumed.
 As drinking can affect cognitive function, especially memory, it is easy to forget having already taken a dose of paracetamol and accidentally taking a second dose.